ad6398/Question-Generation/README.md

         save_dir = directory to save pytorch model.
 Whole model is saved not only weight

 #### How to train:
-Install all required Packages above. to train do suitable changes in `trainDataArgs`, `validDataArgs`, and in `trainingConfig` class.
+Install all required Packages above. to train put squad train.json and dev.json in same folder as this code or do suitable changes `trainDataArgs`, `validDataArgs`, and in `trainingConfig` class.
 Then run `train.py`
 #### Create Inference
 Do suitable changes in `inferenceArgs` and run `inference.py`.
 Specify trained model file path, inference Data file path correctly.